wonsunahn/CS1632_StochasticTesting/README.md

 # Submission

-Each pairwise group will do one submission to GradeScope as usual.
-The submitting member must use the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.

-Submit the repository created by GitHub Classroom for your team to GradeScope at the **Supplementary Exercise 2 GitHub** link.
+Submit your repository to the **Supplementary Exercise 2 GitHub** link.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

 The autograder will test your updated IntegerOpsTest, StringOpsTest, and ValidHTMLStringGenerator classes against the original IntegerOps and StringOps